GabeSoler/crea-theory/site/content/Approach/context/third.md

 # Analytic third

-Based in the work of Tomas Ogden, he proposes there is an emergent unconscious between analyst and client.
+Based in the work of Tomas Ogden, he proposes there is an emerGeneration unconscious between analyst and client.

 In this position there is a possibility of dreaming the dreams of others, and help in this way with conflicts over our heads.